-publication, many of us keep bumping into the same stressors as we manage the hectic pace of our lives.
-Here are six of the most common stressors along with a few quick tips to build your stress resilience.
+Today, many of us are challenged with the same stressors as we manage the hectic pace of our lives.
+Here are six of the most common stressors along with a few quick tips to build your stress resilience:

 You are frequently late.